kongra/prelude/README.md

 # clongra

-A Clojure library that holds my general-purpose stuff.
+A Clojure library that holds my general-purpose stuff

 ## Usage

-(use 'clongra.core)
+(use 'kongra.prelude)

 ## License

-Copyright © 2016 Konrad Grzanek
+Copyright © 2016-present Konrad Grzanek

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.